About the UMZM

 The UMZM maintains permanent research collections for use by researchers within the University and worldwide through our online database and loan program.
 Teaching collections are also maintained for use in courses at the University and outreach purposes.

-UMZM specializes in vertebrates from Montana and the Northern Rocky Mountains.
-Other areas of interest are the states and provinces adjacent to Montana, the Pacific Northwest, and other areas of the world as deemed suitable.
+As the largest zoological museum in Montana and one of the major zoological collections representing the Northern Rocky Mountains, the UMZM an important source for regional information on vertebrate distributions and variation through time and across ecosystems.
+Other areas of interest are the states and provinces adjacent to Montana, the Pacific Northwest, and other areas of the world including as opportunity has allowed.